dev-sandip/homelytics/README.md

    ```

 5. Access the application:
-   - Open your browser and navigate to `http://localhost:3000` to access the Flat Management System.
+   - Open your browser and navigate to `http://localhost:3000` to access Homelytics.

 ## Contributing